MoiColl/Tree_of_life_2020/Week48/friday/README.md

 The data you will be analyzing in this exercise has already been run with `smartPCA` and you will be working with principal components of west and east Eurasian populations.

 ### West Eurasian populations
 The principal component dataset is contained in [`dataWE.txt.zip`](dataWE.txt.zip).
 The columns of the dataset contain the ID of an individual, followed by the first 10 principal components, followed by the population identifier column (`POP`) and modern or ancient population identifier (`ModAnc`).
-Some populations in the `POP` column may be unfamiliar to you - I encourage you to google the populations.
+Some populations in the `POP` column may be unfamiliar to you - I encourage you to spend some time googling these populations and their origin so you can come up with an interesting set of populations for later analyses.

 The [`dataWE_LatLong.txt.zip`](dataWE_LatLong.txt.zip) file contains three columns: ID of an ancient individual, latitude and longitude of ancient samples (note that latitude/longitude data is not available for all ancient samples).